-Registered Agent Solutions, inc. (RASi) has years of experience in the searching of public records.
+Registered Agent Solutions, Inc. (RASi) has years of experience in the searching of public records.
 We perform public record searches at the local level, state level, federal level, as well as internationally.
-We are familiar with the various search logic methods used in these recording offices and are able to conduct expedient and accurate results.
+We are familiar with the various search logic methods used in these recording offices and are able to provide expedient and accurate results.
 Whether you are searching for UCC Financing Statements or Fixture Filings, or any other types of public records and/or liens, RASi has the experience and resources to provide you with comprehensive search results.
 RASi is also versed in the Revised Article 9 (RA9) guidelines that affect the location and methods used for particular record searches.

 The search for UCC Financing Statements, often referred to as UCC Searches, is one of the most common public record searches performed in conjunction with corporate and financial transactions.
 UCC searches seek to locate liens filed against a debtor (individual or company) that has entered into a secured agreement and has a financial obligation to a secured party supported by collateral described within the financing statement.